tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 {: #fig-example-allow title="Successful rate-limited issuance"}

 {{fig-example-deny}} shows how this interaction works for client requests that exceed the rate limit.
-The client's request to the issuer and the issuer's response to the attester are the same.
-However, in this scenario, the client is not within the rate limit, so the attester responds to the client with an error instead of the issuer's token response.
+The Client's request to the Issuer and the Issuer's response to the Attester are the same.
+However, in this scenario, the Client is not within the rate limit, so the Attester responds to the Client with an error instead of the issuer's token response.

 ~~~